Argyle-Software/signcryption/README.md

 Combining encryption and signing has flaws either way you order them:

-Encrypt then Sign: An attacker can replace your signature, making it seem as though they encrypted the file.
+*Encrypt then Sign*: An attacker can replace your signature, making it seem as though they encrypted the file.

-Sign then Encrypt: The recipient can re-encrypt the file and impersonate you sending the file to someone else.
+*Sign then Encrypt*: The recipient can re-encrypt the file and impersonate you sending the file to someone else.

 Signcryption performs signing both before and after the encryption stage, negating these flaws.

 ## Alternatives

-[Libsodium-Signcryption](https://github.com/jedisct1/libsodium-signcryption), written in C. This crate is based
+This crate is based on the [Libsodium-Signcryption](https://github.com/jedisct1/libsodium-signcryption) library, written in C.

 ## Licensing